 Students are responsible for ensuring that all awarded financial aid is applied to their student accounts by the first class day of each term.
 This includes endorsing co-payable grant and/or scholarship checks and completing all required documents including the annual conditions of award, loan entrance interviews and promissory notes.

 Late fees of $50 at 30 days plus $50 at 60 days plus $100 as a final demand will be assessed on any unpaid balance remaining after the student account balance due date for a total of $200 in possible late fees per quarter.
 A financial hold may also be placed on a student's student record that will block registration for future quarters until the balance for the current quarter is paid.
+For students on payment plans, missed/late payments are subject to an additional $10 fee.

 Exceptions to this policy will be made only if: